Google Summer of Code 2019 Idea List

 Languages & technologies used: python, ansible.

-Ansible is an IT automation tool that has been recently gaining popularity also in the OpenWRT world.
+Ansible is an IT automation tool that has been recently gaining popularity also in the OpenWrt world.

 We want to implement an ansible plugin that integrates netjsonconfig and allows using its two most interesting features, that is templates and context, in ansible.